 Here's how it works:

-- Summer classes will be held online and are available across two summer sessions in 2021– Summer 1 (June 1- July 6) and Summer 2 (July 8- Aug.
-11).
+- Summer classes are available across two summer sessions in 2022 — Summer 1 (June 3 - July 8) and Summer 2 (July 11 - Aug.
+12).

-- Students may choose to attend one or both summer sessions.
+Students may choose to attend one or both summer sessions.

-- Courses taken at Baylor in the Summer are discounted from regular tuition.
-As a part of the Summer of Discovery program, students receive greater discounts as the number of classes taken increases.
+- As a part of the Summer of Discovery program, courses are discounted from regular tuition, and students receive greater discounts as the number of classes taken increases.

-- Take 9 credit hours at a discounted flat tuition rate of $5,000 and save more than $7,500.
+Take 7-9 hours at a discounted rate of $1,000.00 per semester hour and save $1,000 per semester hour.

 - Students may take a maximum of 8 hours in any single summer session.
-The bundle discount applies to cumulative class hours taken across both sessions.
+The discount applies to cumulative class hours taken across both sessions.

 In order to ensure compliance with state laws regarding consent to treatment, the reduced student fees payable for the online summer session by non-degree-seeking students, incoming freshmen, and transfers do not permit access to Baylor Health Services or Counseling Center.
 Academic counseling, applicable academic accommodations for disabilities, and other academic services are available for online non-degree-seeking students, incoming freshmen, and transfers.
 Online students who are present in Waco may use University Libraries, McLane Student Life Center, and other facilities that are open to students.
 All facilities are subject to closure at any time per government order or at Baylor’s discretion.